 Acute urticaria is sometimes due to allergy.
 Allergy depends on previous exposure to the material, and the development of an immune reaction to it.
 An immunoglobulin called IgE is involved, which attaches itself to a receptor on the mast cell and causes it to release its chemical mediators.

-- Medicine: most often an antibiotic, but many other drugs have been reported as well as vaccines.
+- Drug eruption: most often an antibiotic, but many other drugs have been reported as well as vaccines.

 - Food allergy: tiny amounts of fish, eggs, nuts and kiwifruit (many others have been reported less often).